call +1 (800) 232-9022

 6. Accept ideas and input

-When possible, include your employees in decision-making and goal-setting.
-If they can’t be involved in these preliminary processes, be open to hearing their ideas and input.
-Not only can being receptive to new ideas help empower your employees, it can also open up your organization to great new ideas.
+When feasible, include your staff in decision-making and goal planning.
+If they are unable to participate in these preliminary stages, be open to receiving their thoughts and feedback.
+Being open to new ideas may help empower your staff while also opening up your firm to amazing new ideas.

 7. Communicate the vision of the organization

-It’s becoming more and more important for employees to feel like they are contributing to building something as opposed to just another cog in the wheel.
-By clearly communicating the vision of the organization and how a team and its individuals contribute to that vision, you are empowering your employees with the knowledge that their contribution is making a difference.
+It is becoming increasingly crucial for employees to feel as if they are contributing to something greater than themselves.
+By clearly conveying the organization’s mission and how a team and its members contribute to that vision, you are empowering your employees to realize that their contributions are making a difference.
+This is central to effectively empowering employees.

 8. Recognize employees for hard work

-Showing appreciation for work well done makes it more likely that a person will do it again (and do it even better).
-It will also encourage them to continue to be innovative, take action, and to solve problems.
-Don’t be stingy with your thank you’s.
+Showing praise for good work increases the likelihood that someone will do it again (and better).
+It will also inspire children to continue to be creative, take action, and solve issues.
+Don’t be sparing with your thank-you notes.

 About the Author